ajolex/surveycto-version-control/README.md

 ### Method 2: Deploy as Add-on (Advanced)

-For organization-wide deployment, you can publish as a Google Workspace add-on.
-See [Google's documentation](https://developers.google.com/workspace/add-ons/how-tos/publish-add-on) for details.
+For organization-wide deployment, you can publish this as a Google Workspace **Editor Add-on**.

+> **Note**: This is an Editor Add-on (uses the Extensions menu), not a sidebar-only Workspace Add-on.

+See the detailed [Deployment Guide](deployment_guide.md) for step-by-step instructions on how to configure the Google Cloud Project and publish to the Marketplace.

 ## ⚙️ Configuration